lost-theory/python-live/06_basics.md

 name + ' is ' + str(age) + ' years old'
 ```

-but that is much uglier and error-prone.
-Second, the conversion to string would be done automatically by the `format` method instead of the explicit conversion to strings needed in this case.
-Third, when using the `format` method, we can change the message without having to deal with the variables used and vice-versa.
+But that is much uglier and error-prone: 1.
+The conversion of the variables into strings is done automatically by the `format` method, so we can avoid the explicit conversion to strings using `str`.
+2. The `format` method allows us to cleanly separate out the message as a single string with placeholders, and the values as a list of items, without needing to manually join everything together with `+`.

 Also note that the numbers are optional, so you could have also written as: